Page 1: Biography

 Electrical engineer, local politician, employers’ representative

-This biography, written by Graham W. A. Bush, was first published in the Dictionary of New Zealand Biography in 2000, and updated in February, 2006.
+This biography, written by Graham W. A. Bush, was first published in the Dictionary of New Zealand Biography in 2000.
+It was updated in February, 2006.

 At the time the longest-serving mayor in the city’s history, Jack Allum dominated Auckland’s local political life in the 1940s and 1950s.
 In particular, his name was to become indelibly associated with the construction of the Auckland Harbour Bridge.
 He was born John Andrew Charles Allum in Rotherhithe, London, on 27 January 1889, the son of Clara Martha Merry and her husband, John Allum, a porter at the General Post Office.
 As a 19-year-old clerk he married Annie Attwood at Lewisham on 5 March 1908; they were to have three daughters and two sons.
 The following year, together with their infant daughter, they emigrated to New Zealand.